silverstripe/developer-docs/en/02_Developer_Guides/01_Templates/03_Requirements.md

 Files contained inside the `app/client/dist` and `app/images` will be made publicly available under the `_resources` directory.

-Silverstripe CMS projects should not track the "resources" directory in their source control system.
+Silverstripe CMS projects should not track the "_resources" directory in their source control system.

 ### Exposing assets in the web root {#exposing-assets-webroot}